Wyzae23/Wyzae23/README.md

 ## 💼 Experience

+### Software Engineer Intern @ Tesla
+*Sep 2025 – Present*
+Delivering backend features to the FleetNet Connected Systems team, focusing on remote vehicle interactions.
+Currently working on Robotaxi using Go and improving a full-stack internal tool using Ruby on Rails and React

 ### Software Engineer Intern @ AppFolio
 *Jun 2025 – Sep 2025*
 Delivering full-stack features to the budgeting service using Ruby on Rails and React